-In data reported by Pharmacy Times, studies found vitamin C supplementation lowered blood pressure.
+In data reported by Pharmacy Times, studies found vitamin C supplementation lowered blood pressure for patients with low vitamin C levels.
 After four weeks of treatment with coenzyme Q10, systolic blood pressure decreased by 11 points and diastolic decreased by 7 points.

 What to Eat

-Certain foods have the power to lower blood pressure naturally.
+Certain foods can help lower blood pressure naturally.
 These foods contain antioxidants, vitamins and minerals that open up blood vessels and keep them healthy.

 One such food is celery, a powerhouse when it comes to lowering blood pressure, according to Samadhi Artemisa.